 Ironically, some medicines used to treat depression—particularly a group of medicines called selective serotonin reuptake inhibitors (SSRI)—can further affect sexual functioning.
-An estimated 33 percent of people taking antidepressants experience decreased desire and difficulty in achieving orgasm.
+An estimated 33% of people taking antidepressants experience decreased desire and difficulty in achieving orgasm.
 Some antidepressants also may cause problems with erections in men.
 As the dosage of antidepressants increases, so do the sexual side effects.

 Your doctor can help you manage the sexual side effects associated with many antidepressant medicines without compromising treatment.
 Methods include taking brief drug “holidays” and switching to a drug that has less effect on sexuality.
-Some antidepressants, such as bupropion (Wellbutrin®), vilazodone (Viibryd®), and mirtazapine (Remeron®), are shown to cause fewer or no sexual side effects.
+Some antidepressants, such as bupropion (Wellbutrin®), vilazodone (Viibryd®), and mirtazapine (Remeron®), are shown to cause fewer sexual side effects.
 Be sure to talk with your doctor before discontinuing or taking a break from your medications.

 In order to better cope with the effects of depression, as well as the sexual side effects of treatment, patients must be open and honest with their doctors and their partners.
 Most patients choose to continue treatment once they realize that their sexual problems may be caused by these medicines and can be overcome.
 They do not reflect a problem with themselves or their relationships.